 - Stay hydrated

-- Buy clothing that is easy to get into and out of without raising your arms
+- Buy clothing that is easy to get in and out of without raising your arms

 - For mothers with infants or toddlers under five years of age, arrange for childcare for the two weeks following your surgery

 - Establish a no-fail support system (you will not be allowed to drive a car, clean, do laundry, or lift anything for two weeks)

 To avoid potential complications and risks, it is important to follow instructions before and after the breast implant removal.